-Ken Hardy (2008) describes race, reality, and relationships as being complexly entangled in ways that are difficult to discern:
+Ken Hardy (2008) described race, reality and relationships as being complexly entangled in ways that are difficult to discern:

 Race, perhaps more often than we can imagine, operates as a kind of invisible fence.
-For those who are oppressed by virtue of their racial identities, the boundaries are tightly restrictive, whereas for those who are privileged, the boundaries are far more fluid and expansive. (p.
+For those who are oppressed by virtue of their racial identities, the boundaries are tightly restrictive, whereas for those who are privileged, the boundaries are far more fluid and expansive.
+(Hardy, 2008, p.
 77)